nostromo-1/robotic-car-ESP32/README.md

 # robotic-car-ESP32
 Project of a robotic car with an ESP32 as control unit.
-It is equivalent to the Raspberry Pi version.

 This project is about building a hobby robotic car.
 It is a 4WD or 2WD car, with a ESP32 as MCU, and controlled by a wiimote.